bpinkerton/CarDealership/README.md

 - [ ] As an employee, I can accept or reject an offer for a car.
 - [ ] As the system, I reject all other pending offers for a car when an offer is accepted.
 - [x] As a user, I can register for a customer account.
-- [ ] As an employee, I can remove a car from the lot.
+- [x] As an employee, I can remove a car from the lot.
 - [x] As a customer, I can view the cars that I own.
 - [ ] As a customer, I can view my remaining payments for a car.
-- [ ] As an employee, I can view all payments.
+- [ ] As an employee, I can view all remaining payments.
 - [ ] As the system, I can calculate the monthly payment.

 ## Implementations